NBISweden/workshop-reproducible-research/pages/snakemake/snakemake-11-extra-material.md

-# Running jobs in Singularity or Docker containers

 Snakemake also supports defining a Singularity or Docker container for each rule (you will have time to work on the [Docker tutorial](docker.md) and the [Singularity tutorial](singularity.md) later during the course).